igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Do not repeat the same sentence in a conversation
 * Tweak conversations, also add intent specific replies and thank you's.
 * Randomize attackType for opponents
+* Miss and hit success randomization needs to take previous misses into account to regain excitement
 * sometimes shops are placed in cities that have exceeded their designed shop max ?
 * building floors should generate stairs with sufficient tiles around (to prevent not being able to navigate in a certain direction when entering at a corner)